SAP-samples/manage-apis-codejam/exercises/04-deploy-an-api/README.md

 > Note: There is no need to un-deploy an API to make changes to it.
 We can just edit the API and the changes will not be active until we re-deploy the API.

 ⌥ To un-deploy an API, access a deployed API, expand the `Additional options` and click `Un-Deploy`.
-Same as before, this action can be performed directly from the Design > APIs list.
+Same as before, this action can be performed directly from the Configure > APIs list.

 ![Un-Deploy API](assets/undeploy-api.png)
 <p align = "center">